Skip to main content

 What is the Domo MCP Server?

 A Domo MCP server lets AI agents read and write Domo data through the Model Context Protocol — Anthropic's open standard for connecting LLMs to external tools.
-StackOne's Domo MCP server ships with pre-built actions, fully extensible via the Connector Builder — plus managed authentication, prompt injection defense, and optimized agent context.
-Connect it from MCP clients like Claude Desktop, Cursor, and VS Code, or from agent frameworks like OpenAI Agents SDK, LangChain, and Vercel AI SDK.
+StackOne's Domo MCP server ships with 21 pre-built actions, fully extensible via the Connector Builder — plus managed authentication, prompt injection defense, and optimized agent context.
+Connect it from MCP clients like Claude Desktop, Claude Code, Cursor, Goose, and VS Code, or from agent frameworks like OpenAI Agents SDK, LangChain, and Vercel AI SDK.

 All Domo MCP Tools and Actions